 We offer the best cleanup services for COVID-19 in Vancouver with a team of experienced and skilled technicians.
 We follow the Health Canada guidelines to mitigate the contamination of the coronavirus on your indoor and outdoor surfaces.
 We wipe all surfaces around your home or business as needed and follow it with the application of a disinfectant.

 How long does the novel coronavirus live on surfaces?

 One study conducted by scientists from the CDC suggests that the COVID-19 virus can live for up to three days on plastic and stainless steel.
 This means that if someone with COVID-19 touches a doorknob, handle, table, countertop, keyboard, or light switch, the novel coronavirus can live on these surfaces for up to 72 hours.
-It is highly important that you constantly clean and disinfect your homes and cars each time after you return from a public place.
+It is highly important that you constantly clean and disinfects your homes and cars each time you return from a public place.
 It is also crucial that you follow this cleaning protocol if someone in your house exhibits symptoms of COVID-19.

 When it comes to the virus’s life span on fabrics, it is yet to be determined.
 However, the CDC recommends that you change and wash your clothes each time after you return home from a public place or a place of business.
 The CDC also recommends that you use the warmest water setting in your washing machine to wash your clothes and dry them.
 Be sure to follow the same cleaning protocol for your clothes, towels, and other fabrics, if you are caring for someone sick.

 What to do if someone with coronavirus has been to your business?